 Who can’t use a few extra bucks?
-There is the emerging “sharing economy,” where people rent out things they’re not using – everything from houses to tools.
-But some people looking to make a little money on the side prefer a more traditional business model, like providing a service.
+There are so many ways to earn on the side these days — like renting out your house, car or even tools.
+There are also more ways to make a little money using a more traditional business model, like providing a service.

 Plenty of entrepreneurial types have managed to profit this way, and you can, too.
 Sounds fun, right?
-But even though you’re going to get to hang out with all kinds of cute pups, this is a business and you need to treat it like one if you want it to be successful.
+But even though you’re going to get to hang out with cute animals, this is a business and you need to treat it like one if you want it to be successful.
 Here are seven steps to help you get started.

 1. Check the laws

 Depending on the way you choose to structure your business, different laws may apply.
 These laws are going to vary by state and by locality.
 You may need a business license from your state, locality or both.
-Beyond that, there may be zoning issues if you plan to board animals on your property?
+Are you planning to board animals on your property?
 There may be zoning restrictions.

 For instance, I did an Internet search for “City of Seattle and Laws about Animal Care” and came up with this page for the City of Seattle and surrounding King County concerning pet-care permits and how to get one.